 Type your paragraph here.

-From 1979 to 1999 Novotny was a full-time, Los Angeles antiques and personal property dealer with several stores.
-His 20,000 square foot general antiques store, which he opened in Glendale, CA in 1979, was soon filled with antiques, fine art (mostly plein air), native American and Asian objects of many types, pre-industrial revolution historical objects, craftsman period, mid-century and contemporary objects, general collectibles, a quarter million rare records, vintage toys, photographs/cameras etc. and general household goods such as appliances, sporting goods and all types of residential contents.
+From 1979 to 1999 Novotny was a full-time, Los Angeles general antiques and personal property dealer with several stores.
+Bill's 20,000 square foot general antiques store, which he opened in Glendale, CA in 1979, was soon filled with antiques, fine art (mostly plein air), native American and Asian objects of many types, pre-industrial revolution historical objects, craftsman period, mid-century and contemporary objects, general collectibles, a quarter million rare records, vintage toys, photographs/cameras etc. and general residential contents such as appliances, sporting goods and all types of residential contents.
+In other words "All sorts of stuff".
 Novotny has essential market experience in the retail, orderly liquidation and wholesale market levels for most property types, both common and rare.

 (Right: After Jeremias Metzger) An 1860 antique electrotype copy of a 16th century reticulated brass clock with nine winding holes and multiple apertures on four sides, 12”